 All bookings are subject to a non refundable Accidental Breakage Charge, which is applied to your holiday invoice, unless a refundable Accidental Breakage Deposit is payable locally, in which case you will be informed at the time of booking of the amount.

 If you or any member of your party cause any damage to your holiday accommodation or any item in it or on its premises, you and/or your party will be required to pay for the loss and/or damage caused and we will hold you and each member of your party jointly and individually responsible.
-Unless the damage was caused accidentally and results in losses below £100, full payment for any such damage or losses must be paid directly to the accommodation owner or other supplier prior to departure from the accommodation or an invoice in respect of it will be sent to you on your return to the UK.
+Unless the damage was caused accidentally and results in losses below £100, full payment for any such damage or losses must be paid directly to the accommodation owner or other supplier prior to departure from the accommodation or an invoice in respect of it will be sent to you on your return to the UK or ROI.
 Where a refundable Accidental Damage Deposit has been paid, this deposit will be retained by us or local supplier in part payment of the losses you cause.
 (See also clause 28)

 8. Tickets on departure